image (12)2

 Thercast svg (1)

-THERCAST® is software dedicated to foundry parts regardless of the casting technology used.
+THERCAST® is a software dedicated to foundry parts regardless of the casting technology used.
 It is particularly effective for low-pressure or vacuum casting of parts in aluminum alloy.

 Fatigue life prediction with Z-set